NewsFront RangeEnglewood

 Claire Lavezzorio

-Colorado Department of Agriculture (CDA) officials as well as officials from PACFA said Friday MAMCO had relinquished its PACFA license as part of an agreement with PACFA earlier in the week.
+Colorado Department of Agriculture (CDA) officials as well as officials from PACFA said Friday in a news release MAMCO had relinquished its PACFA license as part of an agreement between the rescue and PACFA earlier in the week.

 “The agreement with MAMCO brings closure to this case.
 While investigations into these types of complaints are difficult and unfortunate for everyone involved, PACFA and CDA feel this was the best outcome for the animals in MAMCO’s care.
 PACFA’s mission is to protect the health and well-being of pet animals in Colorado, which includes protecting animals and consumers from the spread of communicable and zoonotic diseases.
 PACFA is continuing to work closely with rescues and shelters to account for all of the dogs MAMCO was required to surrender,” said PACFA’s Program Section Chief Nick Fisher.